cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     use this key, to decrypt PGP files with the algorithms implemented in CrypTool.
 This shows, that PGP also uses the standard algorithms.

-- Usage of CrypTool as a demonstrator for XML signatures.

 - Create a test suite with examples and solutions, in order to automate testing and to make sure, that program changes do not negatively influence old and running functionality: